Have you ever spent hours cleaning your home before a rental property inspection only to be disappointed by negative feedback?

 Here’s my guide to surviving your rental property inspections.

-TIPS PASS YOUR PROPERTY INSPECTION
+TIPS PASS YOUR RENTAL PROPERTY INSPECTION

 Legislation differs from state-to-state, but generally rental inspections are held once every three months.
 Your landlord must give you a minimum of seven days’ notice before completing a rental inspection.
 Consider making a note in your calendar as a reminder you will be due to have a rental inspection soon, so that it doesn’t come as a surprise.